Boko Haram kills 15 in northeast Nigerian town - witnesses

+TOKYO, April 24 Japan Iron and Steel Federation chairman Kosei Shindo said on Monday he has strong concerns over "protectionism" by U.S. President Donald Trump.

-MAIDUGURI, Nigeria Suspected Islamist militants opened fire in a town in northeast Nigeria, killing at least 15 people, witnesses and a security source said.
+MAIDUGURI, Nigeria Dec 30 Suspected Islamist militants opened fire in a remote town in northeast Nigeria, killing at least 15 people, witnesses and a security source said.

-The attack on Monday night targeted Kautikari, near the Cameroon border, just 10 km (6 miles) from the village of Chibok, where more than 200 schoolgirls were abducted in April.
+The attack on Monday night targeted Kautikari, near the Cameroon border, just 10 kilometres (6 miles) from the village of Chibok, where more than 200 schoolgirls were abducted in April.
 They remain captives.

 "The were about twenty, well-armed.
 They came in four-wheel drive vehicles and some motorcycles.
 Initially, I thought they were soldiers," survivor Jonah Umaru said by telephone.